agroal/pgagroal/doc/SECURITY.md

 The user vault is specified using the `-u` or `--users` command line parameter.

+### Frontend users

+The `-F` or `--frontend` command line parameter allows users to be defined for the client to `pgagroal` authenticating.
+This allows the setup to use different passwords for the `pgagroal` to PostgreSQL authentication.

+All users defined in the frontend authentication must be defined in the user vault (`-u`).

+Frontend users (`-F`) requires a user vault (`-u`) to be defined.

 ## Authentication query

 Authentication query will use the below defined function to query the database